 So, without further ado, we present Our Top 5 John Hughes Films…

 The ultimate 80s high school comedy-drama, The Breakfast Club (1985) is the story of five teenagers who, for different reasons, all find themselves in Saturday detention.
 Starring Molly Ringwald, Ally Sheedy, Judd Nelson, Emilio Estevez and Anthony Michael Hall as the disparate students who are forced to sit together in the school library, under the watchful eye of their mean teacher, played by the excellent Paul Gleason.

 John Hughes struck gold with this movie, with its keen sense of humour, emotional poignancy and supercool 80s vibe, replete with an excellent contemporary soundtrack.
 Ever-popular and an undeniable jewel in the crown of teenage Americana on film, this movie is just as popular with kids today as it was back then.

 Five high school students from different walks of life endure a Saturday detention under a power-hungry principal.
 The disparate group includes rebel John, princess Claire, outcast Allison, brainy Brian and Andrew, the jock.
 Each has a chance to tell his or her story, making the others see them a little differently – and when the day ends, they question whether school will ever be the same.

 2. Weird Science (1985)

-Check out our review of this movie here!
+Check out our review of Weird Science here!

 Teen misfits Gary and Wyatt design their ideal woman on a computer, and a freak electrical accident brings her to life in the form of the lovely, superhuman Lisa.
 She outfits Gary and Wyatt in cool clothes, surprises them with a Porsche and helps them stand up to jerks Ian and Max.
 But, all the while, the boys must hide Lisa’s existence from Chet, Wyatt’s nightmare of a big brother.